syntevo/syntevo.github.io/SmartGit/Latest/Azure-DevOps.md

 Copy&paste this code into SmartGit's **Generate API Token** dialog and invoke **Authenticate**.
 The code will be used to create an *application access token* which will be used to populate the **Token** field.

+By default, **Use OAuth token for repository authentication** will be selected.
+This will return the generated OAuth-token when Git asks for credentials (username + password) when connecting to your GitHub repository.
+Using the OAuth-token has following advantages:

+* its scope is more limited than plain password or possibly more powerful personal access tokens
+* it will not require to create/enter a second set of credentials to SmartGit

 Finally, confirm the **Add Hosting Provider** dialog using **Add**.